CDCgov/patristic/README.md

 # Installation

-To install patristic package with NPM use: `npm install git+https://github.com/CDCgov/patristic.git`
+To install patristic package with NPM use: `npm install --save patristic`

 # Usage